...

 National Policy

 Safety is the highest priority of the FMCSA.
 Enforcement of the hours of service regulations is a critical part of that mandate.
-Drivers who operate in interstate commerce must be in compliance with 49 C.F.R.
-Part 395 before, during and after interstate trips.
+Drivers who operate in interstate commerce must be in compliance with 49 CFR Part 395 before, during and after interstate trips.
 Although the case law discussed in the 1981 notice of interpretation clearly supports an assertion of jurisdiction over a driver for four months after a single interstate trip, a 4-month rule is not necessary to prevent fatigue.
 The rules in Part 395 control hours of service in periods of either 7 consecutive days (if the carrier does not operate every day of the week) or 8 consecutive days (if the carrier operates every day of the week).
 Because compliance with Part 395 during the 7- or 8-day period before and after an interstate trip will keep driver fatigue within manageable bounds, the FMCSA will replace the 4-month rule with a 14/15-day rule.

-The driver must continue to comply with the requirements of 49 CFR Part 395, even if he/she operates exclusively in intrastate commerce for the remainder of the 60/70 hour period (i.e. 7-8 day schedule) at the end of the interstate trip.
+- Any driver who begins a trip in interstate commerce must continue to meet the requirements of 49 CFR 395.3(a) and (b) through the end of the next 7 to 8 consecutive days, depending on which rule the motor carrier operates under.
+The driver must continue to comply with the requirements of 49 CFR Part 395, even if he/she operates exclusively in intrastate commerce for the remainder of the 60/70hour period (i.e. 7-8 day schedule) at the end of the interstate trip.
 The driver must also continue to comply with the 10- and 15-hour rules as well as the 60-or 70-hour rules for the remainder of that day, and the following 7 days (if the 60-hour rule was applicable) or 8 days (if the 70-hour rule was applicable).
+A driver who begins a trip in interstate commerce in a CMV must have in his/her possession a copy of records of duty status for the previous 7 consecutive days, as required by 49 CFR 395.8(k)(2)unless they meet 49 CFR 395.1(e), even if the driver operated only in intrastate commerce during that 7-day period.
+During the 7-day period prior to the interstate trip the driver may follow the state regulations applicable to intrastate commerce with regard to the states’ CMV driving and on-duty requirements.

-The driver remains subject to Part 395 for 7 or 8 days after a trip in interstate commerce even if he/she drives only in intrastate commerce for that period.
-Violations of the policies stated here which are discovered during compliance reviews should be treated like any other violations of the FMCSRs in determining the motor carrier’s safety rating and enforcement action may be taken. - The MCSAP Tolerance Guidelines in Appendix C to 49 C.F.R.
-Part 350 are unchanged.
+- The MCSAP Tolerance Guidelines in Appendix C to 49 CFR Part 350 are unchanged.
 This policy statement simply clarifies the difference between Paragraphs 2 and 3 of the Guidelines, i.e., between the type of trips subject to Federal jurisdiction, as opposed to those subject only to State jurisdiction.

 The FMCSA does not disagree with the legal conclusions the FHWA reached in the 1981 notice of interpretation.
 However, in the interest of simplicity and work ability, I have decided to replace the so-called 4-month rule with a 14/15-day rule.